idaholab/ResDEEDS/README.md

-# ResDEEDS Flow - PyPSA Network Designer
+# ResDEEDS

 ## Overview

-ResDEEDS Flow is a desktop application for designing PyPSA (Python for Power System Analysis) networks through an intuitive visual interface.
+ResDEEDS is a desktop application for designing PyPSA (Python for Power System Analysis) networks through an intuitive visual interface.
 Built with Electron and React Flow, it provides drag-and-drop functionality for creating power system models and exports them as PyPSA-compatible JSON or Python code.

 ## Features